devadvance/terminalcheatsheet/README.md

 A few tips to keep the screenshots and GIFs consistent:

 * Use a tool like BetterTouchTool to create a reuseable window size snapping area.
 A lot of the assets are 665x387 right now, so this helps to be consistent with that
-* When taking screenshots with the built-in macOS tool, use `CMD + Shift + 4`, then press `space` to make it a window screenshot, and then hold `Alt` when clicking to avoid capturing the window shadow effect
+* When taking screenshots with the built-in macOS tool, use `CMD + Shift + 4`, then press `Space` to make it a window screenshot, and then hold `Alt` when clicking to avoid capturing the window shadow effect

 ## Known issues